akhnasj/Bank-Management-System/README.md

 It's fast, easy and puts you in complete control
  –
  you decide who to transferfunds, checking of the account details.
-Receive and pay all your paper bills at onesite –
+Receive and pay all your paper bills at onesite.

  Plus, you can enhance the convenience of transferring funds by receiving your bills electronically, checking statuses of accounts and viewing the statements can possible with this system.
-You can do this from one secure online location, in just afew minutes.
+You can do this from one secure online location, in just a few minutes.

  Banking system provides the greater opportunity to interact with Account holder.
 But in regular system there are no more interactions with an account holder or trustee.
 Authorities of Bank Management System can Provides the greater knowledge on Bank Management System and they can effectively.